Which bar exam supplements and study aids are you supposed to buy? Which ones are worth it?

 Table of contents (index)

-AdaptiBar is another excellent addition or alternative to the above Emanuel’s books.
-UWorld is another online MBE question bank.
+AdaptiBar and UWorld are excellent additions or alternatives to the above Emanuel’s books.
 Both use past exam questions from the NCBE.
 Comparison here.
+I would choose one of the two and optionally supplement with Strategies & Tactics Volume 1 and/or 2.

 What about Civ Pro?
 There aren’t a lot of questions to practice with.